rottytooth/Valence/readme.md

 ## Project Status

-The parser is functional but not finalized as the grammar may be altered while testing continues.
+The parser is functional but not finalized.
+While testing continues, the grammar may change.

 IN PROGRESS:
 * More complex / more representative sample programs